 In a previous post, I summarized the character encodings used by Windows console mode programs.
 This is a short post about a not-very-good mitigation technique for some of the resulting problems.
 In a future post, I'll go over some better solutions.
-Sometimes on an internet forum, someone will complain about a third-party Windows console program … Continue reading Win32 I/O character encoding part 2: chcp 65001
+[Edit 2020-05: Unfortunately, I've had to walk back the advice in this post a … Continue reading Win32 I/O character encoding part 2: chcp 65001

 SHA-1 is a cryptographic hash function.
 You give it a computer file, and it produces a 160-bit hash that is completely determined by the input file, but not in any obvious way.
 In early 2017, a group of researchers, using advanced mathematics and 6500 CPU-years of computer searching, found the first ever SHA-1 collision: two … Continue reading Examining the SHA-1 collision files

 Planet FrictionlessIceball has a straight, narrow tunnel connecting two points on its surface.
 How long does it take to slide through the tunnel?
 Simplifying assumptions As with most story problems, we have to make some simplifying assumptions.
 But I think they're fairly reasonable.
 We assume the faller starts out motionless, at one end of the … Continue reading How long does it take to fall through a ball of ice?